-The VINCI Manifesto sets out the values shared by all employees.
 The VINCI Code of Ethics and Conduct lays down the principles of business ethics which guide conduct under all circumstances.
 The VINCI Guide on Human Rights provides a common set of guidelines on how to handle issues concerning human rights.
 The guidelines are based on the principles of the Universal Declaration of Human Rights (UDHR), on the eight fundamental Conventions of the International Labor Organisation (ILO) and on the OECD Guidelines for Multinational Enterprises.